-ARLA Propertymark protects and guides consumers, helping tenants and landlords to find and manage their treasured homes.
-They also work to raise professional standards among letting agents from single branch independents to large national groups, promoting education and qualifications within the sector.
+Propertymark protects and guides consumers, helping tenants and landlords to find and manage their treasured homes.
+They work to raise professional standards among letting agents, from single-branch independents to large national groups and also promote education and qualifications within the property sector.

 Their service protects consumers and their money by holding their members accountable and empowering customers with knowledge and advice.
-Their aim is to reassure all of those renting and letting out property with agents who display the ARLA Propertymark Protected logo offer a better service and financial protection for their clients than the alternative.
+They aim to reassure tenants and landlords renting and letting out property with agents who display the ARLA Propertymark Protected logo, as they offer better service and financial protection for their clients than the alternative.

 Over 9,000 letting agents are ARLA Propertymark Protected, meeting higher standards than the law demands.

-Their service protects money from landlords and tenants in the event that an agency misappropriates the money held in the course of running their business.
+It protects money from landlords and tenants if an agency misappropriates the money held in the course of running their business.

-Deposit Protection Scheme (DPS) is a scheme that protects tenancy deposits for an assured shorthold tenancy (AST).
+Deposit Protection Service (DPS) is a scheme that protects tenancy deposits for an assured shorthold tenancy (AST).

 Information Commissioner’s Office (ICO.)

-The ICO is the UK’s independent body set up to uphold information rights.
-Their role is to uphold information rights in the public interest.
+The Information Commissioner’s Office (ICO.) is the UK’s independent body set up to uphold information rights in the public interest.

-The NLA is the leading independent national organisation for the 1.4 million private-residential landlords in the UK.
+The National Residential Landlords Association (NRLA) is the leading independent national organisation for the 1.4 million private-residential landlords in the UK.

-The NLA lobbies the government at all levels on behalf of its members and the wider landlord community.
-Based at its head office in London, the NLA has a network of local representatives and branches throughout the whole of the UK.
+The NRLA lobbies the government at all levels on behalf of its members and the wider landlord community.
+Based at its head office in London, the NRLA has a network of local representatives and branches throughout the whole of the UK.

-Leydon Lettings is a member of the CMP scheme and Safe Agenct recognises this.
+Leydon Lettings is a member of Propertymark Client Money Protection (CMP) and Safeagent recognises this.

 The Property Ombudsmen (TPO)